JiaxuanBoogie1/LeukemiaTal1/README.md

   reg (newly defined regions for each cellular environment) categories (the list of cellular categories in order)

 2. The output Tag.bed file is a bed file which contains information about peaks in defined peak regions for each cellular environment.
 You can open it in excel and sort/filter using excel functions.
-Information include: chromosome name start position of peak end position of peak
+Information includes: chromosome name start position of peak end position of peak

 3. The output name.fasta file is a fasta file which contains information about actual homo sapiens nucleotide sequence of all peak inside defined peak regions for each cellular environment.
 To get the fasta file, use getSeq function inside GenomicRanges package.
 Remember to convert the Tag.bed file into GeneRangelist before running getSeq function.
-Information include:
+Information includes:
 DNAStringSet: width of one group of nucleotide sequence and actual nucleotide sequences.

 4. CANNTG-GATAA composite motif preferred distance versus frequency plot.
 The linear plot with x-axis Ebox CANNTG – GATA GATAA motif distance and y-axis frequency is produced after running motifDistance.
 The plot helps to find the preferred distance (bp) between two motifs for different cellular environments.
 The input composite motifs can be changed based on personal research interest.

 5. Six motifs distance plots.
-The first plot is the Ebox CANNTG versus probability density function at specific genomic location and second one is the GATA GATAA versus probability density.
+The first plot is the Ebox CANNTG versus probability density function at the specific genomic location and the second one is the GATA GATAA versus probability density.
 The third plot is the convolution graphs for both motifs.
 The fourth plot is the frequency of occurrences for specific CANNTG-GATAA motif distance.
-The fifth one is the peak heights versus frequency plot and last one is test p-value plot for each motif distance.
+The fifth one is the peak heights versus frequency plot and the last one is test p-value plot for each motif distance.
 All these plots represent preferred distances and relationships among Ebox-GATA composite motifs.
 Differences among all plots with different cellular environments can be observed.